- Why create an account on artshortlist.com?

 - How works the artwork delivery, if I choose this option?

 Delivery charges are your responsibility.
-At any time during trading, you can choose this option.
-Our team will then contact our transporter and you will receive a detailed estimate in the shortest possible time. (usually during the day)
+At any time during the negotiation, you can choose this option.
+Our team will then contact the most competitive art carriers according to the route and you will receive detailed quotes in the shortest possible time (usually the same day).

-To simplify the process, we will ask you to pay the delivery directly to our transporter.
-Once the delivery is payed and an agreement on the price of the artwork found with the seller, the transporter can manufacture, if necessary, a custom-made protective box (depending on the nature of the artwork) and will go directly to the seller to recover the acquired artwork.
+To simplify the process, we will help you to pay the delivery directly to the chosen carrier.
+Once the delivery has been paid and an agreement on the price of the artwork has been reached with the seller, the art carrier can manufacture, if necessary, a custom-made protective box (depending on the nature of the artwork) and will collect the artwork from the seller.

 - Why do we offer electronic confirmations to finalize transactions?